 There’s not one just one formula to create a bestseller, but you can always learn something from other best-selling authors, and you pick-and-choose from their strategies to create one that works for you.

-That’s why I recommend watching the new (updated for 2015) Bestseller Blueprint (affiliate link) video series from Jack Canfield (Chicken Soup for the Soul, The Success Principles) and Steve Harrison (publicity guru – with clients including Jack Canfield).
+That’s why I promote* the new (updated for 2015) Bestseller Blueprint Training (affiliate link) video series from Jack Canfield (Chicken Soup for the Soul, The Success Principles) and Steve Harrison (publicity guru – with clients including Jack Canfield).

 I just watched the first video myself, and I’ll even give you my handwritten notes if you want them.
 There are some great lessons in there, and even some simple reminders that are so simple we can easily overlook them when we’re trying to create something “cool and innovative” — never forget the basics!